 Daily complimentary transportation will be provided between Northern Crops Institute and the Radisson Hotel Fargo.
 Parking is also available in the NCI and T-2 lots on the NDSU Campus.
 A map of these two lots can be found here.
 Please request a parking pass when arriving at NCI.
 Parking is also available at the Radisson Hotel Fargo parking ramp for a daily charge of $7.00.

 Northern Crops Institute has reserved a block of rooms at the Radisson Hotel Fargo.
 Make your reservation via the link below, or call the hotel directly.
-The room block closes on Monday, June 24th, 2019.
+At this time, the room block is closed, however the hotel will honor the rate below based on room availability.
 Please note that hotel rooms ARE NOT included in the course registration fee.

 Radisson Hotel Fargo